wonsunahn-autograder/CS1632_Fall2019/exercises/2/exercise2.md

 ## Tips

 1. Check to see if junit works on your machine before starting to code.
-1. Don't write all the code and then write tests - write tests as you go along!
-This way you will discover what is easy and hard to test, and shake out the problems as you go along.
-Otherwise, you will be stuck trying to fix all of them at the very end, and may have to do some major code refactoring to get back to a reasonably testable system.
+1. We will try to apply the Test Driven Development (TDD) model here.
+Try writing the test case(s) FIRST before writing the code for a feature.
+This way, you will always have 100% test coverage for the code you have written.
+Hence, if you break any part of it in the course of adding a feature or refactoring your code, you will know immediately.
+Also, you will be forced to write code in a testable way.
+Otherwise, if you test at the very end, you may have to do some major code refactoring to get to a reasonably testable system.
 1. Remember to _not_ double the class under test (i.e. RentACat), only classes that it depends upon.
 1. The easiest thing to do is assert against a return value, but you can also assert against attributes of an object.
 For example:
     ```